dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0101.md

 Although this book is not a pattern catalog, I examine some of the most famous and useful patterns.
 I describe the problem that each pattern addresses, analyze the solution, and present an implementation example in PHP.

+### 3. Practice

-PracticeEven a beautifully balanced architecture will fail if it is not managed correctly.
+Even a beautifully balanced architecture will fail if it is not managed correctly.
 In Part 4, I look at the tools available to help you create a framework that ensures the success of your project.
 If the rest of the book is about the practice of design and programming, Part 4 is about the practice of managing your code.
 The tools that I examine can form a support structure for a project, helping to track bugs as they occur, promoting collaboration among programmers, and providing ease of installation and clarity of code.

 I have already discussed the power of the automated test.
 I kick off Part 4 with an introductory chapter that gives an overview of problems and solutions in this area.